hrabanazviking/hermes-agent-RuneForgeAI-hack/README.md

 This fork may diverge from upstream, contain unfinished experiments, change without warning, or depend on systems that only make sense for my own setup.

+Volmarr and RuneForgeAI offers no support at all for anyone that dares to use this hack of Hermes Agent!
+Use at your own risk!
+You are responsible for what you run on your machines!

 ---

 > **“Official Hermes Agent is built to be a powerful self-improving autonomous agent: a system that learns skills, remembers, uses tools, executes tasks, and gets work done.
 Volmarr’s Hermes begins with that remarkable foundation, but sails toward a very different destination.
 Its purpose is to explore how Hermes can become an affordable-to-run, persistent autonomous digital lifeform: not merely an AI worker, servant, or assistant, but Volmarr’s companion, friend, equal, and co-partner in creating cool, fun, constructive things together.**